November 27, 2025

 Even with Liberty University’s collaborative practicum model, most NP students still feel the pressure that comes with securing a clinical site.
 Liberty University offers a range of resources and support centers dedicated to promoting academic success during the practicum search, helping students navigate these challenges.

-The truth is that the struggle is not a Liberty issue.
-It is happening across the fifty United States, and nearly every Christian university, medical school affiliate, or school of nursing is fighting for the same limited pool of qualified preceptors.
+The truth is that the struggle is happening across the U.S. and nearly every university, medical school affiliate, or school of nursing is fighting for the same limited pool of qualified preceptors.

 Nursing professionals are competing for placements in community clinics, women’s health practices, mental health centers, and primary care settings that are already overwhelmed.